-The following table demonstrates the sensitivity at the end of the reporting period to a reasonably possible change in the Renminbi ("RMB") exchange rates, with all other variables held constant, of the Group's profit before tax (due to changes in the fair value of monetary assets and liabilities) and the Group's equity.
+The following table demonstrates the sensitivity at the end of the reporting period to a reasonably possible change in the RMB exchange rates, with all other variables held constant, of the Group's profit before tax (due to changes in the fair value of monetary assets and liabilities) and the Group's equity.
 As Hong Kong dollar is pegged to United States dollar within a narrow range, it is considered that the amount had no significant exposure to foreign exchange risk relating to this currency.

-(Decrease)/ increase in RMB rate % Increase/ (decrease) in profit before tax HK\$'000 Increase/ (decrease) in equity HK\$'000 2022 If Hong Kong dollar weakens against RMB If Hong Kong dollar strengthens (5) 54 - against RMB 5 (54) - 2021 If Hong Kong dollar weakens against RMB (5) 3,541 If Hong Kong dollar strengthens against RMB 5 (3,541)
+(Decrease)/ increase in RMB rate % Increase/ (decrease) in profit before tax HK\$'000 Increase/ (decrease) in equity HK\$'000 2023 If Hong Kong dollar weakens against RMB If Hong Kong dollar strengthens against RMB (5) 5 54 (54) - 2022 3 (34) If Hong Kong dollar weakens against RMB If Hong Kong dollar strengthens (5) 54 - against RMB 5 (54)

-\ Excluding retained profits
+^{} Excluding retained profits